 The key point to remember when it comes to the costs and benefits of solar is that rooftop solar is now the WORLD’S CHEAPEST form of new electricity generation.
-This is great news for homeowners, businesses and institutions.
+Couple this with tax incentives, instant asset write offs and the payback time for commercial solar has never been shorter.

 Solar isn’t just cheaper – it brings other indirect savings in time, effort and money because it is also today’s most FLEXIBLE electricity source.